-More Than 200,000 Gallons Of Oil Spill Along The Keystone Pipeline
+More Than 200,000 Gallons Of Oil Have Spilled From The Keystone Pipeline

-More than 200,000 gallons of oil have spilled out of the Keystone pipeline in South Dakota.
+More than 200,000 gallons of oil have spilled from the Keystone pipeline in South Dakota, the operator said Thursday, prompting a shutdown of the system.

-TransCanada, the company that operates the pipeline, said in a statement Thursday that about 5,000 barrels of oil had leaked from the pipe in Marshall County, South Dakota.
-One barrel holds 42 gallons, meaning the spill involved more than 200,000 gallons of oil.
+TransCanada, the company that operates the pipeline, said in a statement that about 5,000 barrels of oil had leaked in Marshall County, South Dakota.
+One barrel holds 42 gallons, meaning the spill involved roughly 210,000 gallons of oil.

 According to TransCanada, the spill "was completely isolated within 15 minutes and emergency response procedures were activated."